The lens in a microscope that is nearest to the object being examined.

 An instrument for viewing the interior of the eye, particularly the retina.
 Light is shone into the eye via a mirror (usually concave) and then examined with or without the aid of a lens.
 Invented by by Hermann Von Helmholtz in 1850

 A drug derived from the opium poppy.
 It has been used to cause sleep and provide pain relief for many centuries.

 An opium pipe is a pipe designed for the vaporization and inhalation of opium.
 True opium pipes allow for the drug to be vaporized while being heated over a special oil lamp known as an opium lamp.
 It is thought that this manner of "smoking" opium began in the seventeenth century when a special pipe was developed that vaporized opium instead of burning it.

 A device used to observe and/or measure light.
 It can give an enhanced image for viewing or scientific analysis.

 puzzle that is solved using an optical illusion

-Toys that provide visual stimulus and entertainment through various optical principles, such as persistence of vision, projection and other optical effects and demonstrations.
+Toys that provide visual stimulus and entertainment through a variety of optical principles, such as persistence of vision, image projection or other optical effects and demonstrations.